tpadjen/ng2-src-directive/README.md

 ### Usage

-In your component that will use src import the `Source` directive, the `Sourcable` interface, and the `Response` you will receive.
-Include `Source` in the component's `directives` array and have your component `implement` `Sourcable`.
+In your component that will use src import the `Source` directive, optionally the `Sourcable` interface, and the `Response` you will receive.
+Include `Source` in the component's `directives` array.
+Have your component `implement` `Sourcable` if you want type checking.

 ```ts
 import {Source, Sourcable, Response} from 'ng2-src-directive/src';